Ziggurat of Ur

-Its remains were excavated in the 1920s and 1930s by Sir Leonard Woolley.
+Its remains were excavated in the 1920s and 1930s by international teams led by Sir Leonard Woolley.
 Under Saddam Hussein in the 1980s, they were encased by a partial reconstruction of the façade and the monumental staircase.
 The Ziggurat of Ur is the best-preserved of those known from Mesopotamia, besides the ziggurat of Dur Untash (Chogha Zanbil).
 It is one of three well-preserved structures of the Neo-Sumerian city of Ur, along with the Royal Mausolea and the Palace of Ur-Nammu (the E-hursag).

 Sumerian ziggurat

 The ziggurat was built by King Ur-Nammu, who dedicated it in honour of Nanna/Sîn in approximately the 21st century BC (short chronology) during the Third Dynasty of Ur.
 The massive step pyramid measured 64 m in length, 45 m in width and over 30 m in height.
 The height is speculative, as only the foundations of the Sumerian ziggurat have survived.

 The ziggurat was a piece in a temple complex that served as an administrative center for the city, and which was a shrine of the moon god Nanna, the patron deity of Ur.

 The construction of the ziggurat was finished in the 21st century BC by King Shulgi, who, in order to win the allegiance of cities, proclaimed himself a god.
 During his 48-year reign, the city of Ur grew to be the capital of a state controlling much of Mesopotamia.
-Many ziggurats were made by stacking mud-bricks up and using mud to seal them together.